chadtopaz/computational-linear-algebra/coursebook/coursebook.md

 ## Model Fitting

-By way of motivation, let’s examine a pedagogical data set.
+By way of motivation, let’s examine a toy example.
 Suppose $a$ represents the amount of money (in \$1,000’s) a company spent on advertising during different quarters, and $s$ represents money the company earned on sales that quarter.
 We can plot the data to explore